 Board gaming, as one of humanity’s oldest hobbies, can be one of the most welcoming activities around.
-You can start anywhere and with anyone - you can learn how to play Dungeons & Dragons 5E in a board games shop or café, crack out the best party board games down the pub or at home and pick up tips on how to play Magic: The Gathering with an established club, or simply enjoy playing around the kitchen table with your existing friends or even all by yourself thanks to the growing number of solo board games.
+You can start anywhere and with anyone - you can learn how to play D&D in a board games shop or café, crack out a party board game down the pub, learn how to play Magic: The Gathering with an established club, or simply enjoy playing around the kitchen table with your friends or even all by yourself thanks to the growing number of solo games.

 But like everything that a lot of people spend a lot of time on, a whole specialist language has built up around board games, not least of which is the various genres that tabletop games get grouped into.
 What’s a deckbuilder compared to a deck construction game?
 What makes a living card game different to a trading card game, and is that the same as an expandable deck game?
 What do you actually do in a worker-placement board game?

 Fear not; to help those of you who haven’t yet had a proper chance to learn your roll-and-writes from your roll-and-moves, Dicebreaker has put together the following beginner’s guide to the different types of board game types and what they mean.